 Add peas to the skillet, and cook for 1 minute, just to warm them through:

-Transfer the mushroom mixture to a large bowl, and stir in the pancetta:
+Transfer the mushroom mixture to a large bowl, and stir in the cooked pancetta:

-You want the bowl to be big enough that you can toss all the pasta in the bowl as well.
+Keep in mind that you want the bowl to be big enough that you can toss all the pasta in this bowl as well.

-Boil a box of dried spaghetti in a large pot of salted water according to package directions, and in the meantime, combine an egg, two egg yolks, and grated parmigiano reggiano cheese in a bowl:
+Boil a box of dried spaghetti in a large pot of salted water according to package directions, and in the meantime, combine an egg, two egg yolks, and grated parmigiano reggiano cheese in a small bowl:

-When the spaghetti has finished cooking, immediately add it to the mushroom bowl, and promptly add the egg yolk cheese mixture:
+When the spaghetti has finished cooking, immediately add the hot pasta to the mushroom bowl, and promptly add the egg yolk cheese mixture:

-Quickly toss everything together while the pasta is still hot, so the eggs can warm up and the cheese can melt:
+Quickly toss everything together while the cooked pasta is still hot, so the egg mixture can warm up and the cheese can melt into a silky sauce:

-Serve the carbonara promptly, with a sprinkle of extra parmesan cheese on top.
+Serve the spaghetti carbonara promptly, with a sprinkle of extra parmesan cheese on top.
 To keep things at their peak, you may want to use a warm serving bowl.

 - 8 oz baby bella mushrooms sliced